kyma-project/community/internal/proposals/migration-hooks/migration-hooks-proposal.md

 ### Deprecation of Jobs

 Passive:
-- Tag at which certain Kyma version jobs should be deprecated as a comment above the register call.
+- Tag (as a comment above the register call) at which defined Kyma version the jobs should be deprecated.

 Active:
-- Go-Build-Tags cannot be used for this usecase.
+- Go-Build-Tags cannot be used for this use case.
-- Add `deprecation` function to job-interface, which returns at which Kyma-version job should be deprecated.
-Before job is executed, deprecation fucntion is called to check if it is already deprecaded, if yes an Error should be thrown to block the CI.
+- Add `deprecation` function to job-interface, which returns at which Kyma version the job should be deprecated.
+Before the job is executed, the deprecation function is called to check whether it is already deprecated.
+If deprecated, an Error should be thrown to block the CI.

 <img src="./migration-logic-diagram.png?raw=true">